 The department was established in 1973 with sole purpose of providing quality education to students, contributing towards their holistic progress with the help of well-designed course work and co- curricular programmes.

-- To provide a strong foundation of the subject.
+- To provide a strong foundation in the subject.

-- To inculcate sense of responsibility in students towards nature and to make them understand the need to explore and conservethe diverse groups of fauna.
+- To inculcate a sense of responsibility in students towards nature and to make them understand the need to explore and conserve the diverse groups of fauna.

-- To train students so that they can apply themselves meaningfully in activities requiring zoological expertise.
+- To train students so that they can engage themselves meaningfully in activities requiring zoological expertise.

-- To attain the holistic growth of students and to prepare them for futuristic postgraduation programmes and various competitive examinations.
+- To attain the holistic growth of students and to prepare them for post-graduation programmes and various competitive examinations.

 - To inculcate in students critical thinking and analytical skills.

-- Self – reliance: The students tend to become confidant and self – sufficient during the programme by learning constantly and gaining knowledge on diverse areas of the subject.
+- Self – reliance: The students will become confidant and self – sufficient through constant learning and knowledge on diverse areas of the subject.

 Programme specific outcomes(PSOs):

 - Scientific knowledge:Students will be able to identity, classify and differentiate major groups of organisms and understand their phylogenetic relationships.
 They will be able to explain how theory of evolution offers scientific explanation for the unity and diversity of life on earth and can use specific examples to explicate how descent with modification has shaped animal morphology, physiology and behavior.